strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 │   ├── 00000000000000000109.timeindex
 ```

-From the example, the partition 0 of the `__strimzi_canary` topic used by the Strimzi Canary component.
+The example shows partition 0 of the `__strimzi_canary` topic used by the Strimzi Canary component.
 The directory contains the following files:

 * The `.log` file is an actual segment containing records up to a specific offset.
 The name of the file defines the starting offset of the records in that log.
 * The `.index` file contains an index that maps a logical offset (in effect the record's id) to the byte offset of the record within the `.log` file.
 It is used for accessing records at specified offsets in the log without having to scan the whole `.log` file.